-Looking ahead, the payment projections for the upcoming fiscal years shown on this plan are based on the City's most recent pension funding schedule, which was evaluated and finalized in 2018.
-Starting with FY20, payment increases equate to 9% over the previous year's amount, and will remain that way until the liability is fully funded in FY34.
+Looking ahead, the payment projections for the upcoming fiscal years shown on this plan are based on the City's most recent pension funding schedule, which was evaluated and finalized in 2020.
+Annual Payment increases which equate to 9% over the previous year's amount continue in FY 23, and will remain that way until the liability is fully funded in FY34.
 Developing this aggressive payment schedule certainly addresses the City's low pension problem; however, it also comes with concerning fiscal challenges.

-The FY21 pension appropriation amounts to \$69.1M, which is divided amongst three separate entities; the City of Springfield, the Springfield Housing Authority, and the Springfield Water and Sewer Commission.
+The FY23 pension appropriation amounts to \$93.1M, which is divided amongst three separate entities; the City of Springfield, the Springfield Housing Authority, and the Springfield Water and Sewer Commission.
 Given that pension is currently the third largest expense in the City's operating budget, significant increases in annual payments will likely have an impact on City services if alternative revenue sources are not actualized.
 To avoid future risk, the City will continue to reassess its pension funding schedule every two years when the actuarial valuation is updated.